annegautham/annegautham.github.io/portfolio/modphysbook.md

 <br>

-As a student that responds well to appealing visuals and hands-on learning, I made the books as appealing as possible, by explaining concepts from the perspective of Schrödinger's Cat.
+As a student that responds well to visuals and hands-on learning, I made the books as appealing as possible, by explaining concepts from the perspective of Schrödinger's Cat.
 I drew most of the illustrations myself, and the rest was clipart scraped from the internet!

 <br>